 He has been an active member of the Standing Advisory Council on Religious Education (SACRE) for the last eight years, chairing the RE syllabus conference that re-wrote the locally agreed syllabus a few years ago.

 Adrian has also been a member of the Deacon’s School Trust since Dec 2013 and took over chair of the Trust in August 2017.

-Mark is the Director for Caterpillar coordinating and leading the Company’s business interests, government affairs and corporate social responsibilities agenda in the United Kingdom.
-This complements his responsibilities as the Global HR Director for Caterpillar’s Global Medium Industrial Engine business whose products are manufactured in the United Kingdom, India, China, Brazil and the United States.
+David is the UK Director for Caterpillar, coordinating and leading the company’s business interests, government affairs and corporate social responsibilities agenda in the country.
+This complements his responsibilities as the General Manager for Caterpillar’s Global Medium Industrial Engine business whose products are manufactured in the United Kingdom, India, China, Brazil and the United States.

-Caterpillar established its first major facility outside the United States more than 60 years ago in the United Kingdom.
+Caterpillar established its first major facility outside the United States nearly 70 years ago in the United Kingdom.
 Founded in 1952, the Building Construction facility in Leicester was Caterpillar’s first venture outside the United States.
-Today, the company employs more than 10,000 people at 20 major UK facilities — making the UK one of the largest centres of operations for Caterpillar outside the U.S.
+Today, the company employs more than 10,000 people across 24 UK sites – making it one of the largest centres of operations for Caterpillar outside the US.

 Having developed his early career as an engineering apprentice in Ruston Gas Turbines Ltd, David joined Caterpillar in 1988, and has held various senior roles including Product Director, Remanufacturing General Manager, Caterpillar Speciality Products General Manager, Quality and Technical Services Director and General Manager of Operations.
 He has global experience having held an international assignment at Caterpillar’s Global Headquarters in Peoria IL, USA.

 As General Manager of Caterpillar’s largest UK facility, David regularly engages and hosts Government Ministers and officials.